L-Spiro/BeesNES/README.md

 Additional options/features to facilitate accurate emulation:
 * Start-Up: Start from known state or from random state.
 Helps the random seed in some games.
 * Hardware bugs will be emulated in both their buggy and fixed states (OAMADDR bugs (writing fewer than 8 bytes on the 2C02G) are examples of this).
-* Unofficial opcodes used by games will be optionally supported.
+* Unofficial opcodes used by games will be supported.
-* The bus will be open and correctly maintain the last floating read.
+* The bus will be open and correctly maintain the last floating read/write.
 * Etc.

 If behavior differes from the actual hardware result, it is considered a bug.
 Hacks are to be avoided as much as possible.